jorgebucaran/fisher/README.md

 end
 ```

 You can install it with the `add` command followed by the path to the directory.
-Local packages are symlinked to your `$fisher_path` so that code changes are instantly reflected during development.

 ```
 fisher add /absolute/path/to/fish-readme